In January 2011, the Commission on Accountability and Policy for Religious Organizations ("the Commission") was established.

 Dr. Uma Mysorekar, is President of the Hindu Temple Society of North America.
 She has initiated numerous programs to bring the community together including spiritual and cultural activities.
 She has also initiated interfaith meetings to bring about awareness of Hinduism and spoke at numerous functions to educate people on Hinduism.
 She is charged with responsibility for daily affairs, temple expansion, communication and the implementation of programs that address the psychological and emotional issues facing children growing up within two diverse cultures.

 Mr. Paul D. Nelson served as ECFA’s president from 1994 to 2006, and was honored with the designation of President Emeritus.
 He was named “Nonprofit Executive of the Year” in 1996 by The Nonprofit Times for ECFA’s leadership in bringing about a successful settlement to the Foundation for New Era Philanthropy scandal.
 In 2005, he was recognized as one of the Times “Top 50 Power and Influence” honorees.
 From 2004 to 2007, he served as a member of the Panel on the Nonprofit Sector, convened by Independent Sector.
-Mr. Nelson currently serves on the boards of World Vision U.S. and Focus on the Family.
+Mr. Nelson currently serves on the board of World Vision U.S.

-Mr. Anthony R. Picarello, Jr. is Associate General Secretary and General Counsel for the USCCB in Washington, DC.
-As Associate General Secretary, Anthony oversees the policy and advocacy work of the USCCB, and as General Counsel, he leads the office that serves as in-house counsel to the USCCB and administers the National Diocesan Attorneys Association.
-Anthony is a member of the bars of Virginia and the District of Columbia and is admitted to practice before the U.S. Supreme Court and most federal courts of appeals.
+Mr. Anthony R. Picarello, Jr. is associate general secretary and general counsel for the USCCB in Washington, DC.
+As Associate General Secretary, Mr. Picarello oversees the policy and advocacy work of the USCCB, and as General Counsel, he leads the office that serves as in-house counsel to the USCCB and administers the National Diocesan Attorneys Association.
+Mr. Picarello is a member of the bars of Virginia and the District of Columbia and is admitted to practice before the U.S. Supreme Court and most federal courts of appeals.
 He has argued religious freedom cases before federal district and appellate courts.

 Mr. Peter Rathbun is the general counsel of American Bible Society in New York City.
 A graduate of Georgetown University Law Center, Mr. Rathbun has counseled nonprofit religious organizations for over 20 years, first in private practice and now in-house.
 Prior to law school, he spent 15 years in corporate information technology management in California.